treeverse/lakeFS/clients/python/docs/RefsApi.md

 # **log_commits**
 > CommitList log_commits(repository, ref)

-get commit log from ref
+get commit log from ref.
+If both objects and prefixes are empty, return all commits.

 ### Example